 - Write first copy for breaking news, if required

 - Your work week runs Monday through Sunday.
 Expect to work some evenings and the weekend too.
-If there are two of you, we will split the work by hour of the day (morning vs. evening).
+If there are two of you, we will split the work by time of day (morning vs. evening).

 - On Monday, check with the instructor for Bootcamp assignments for the week.
 NOTE: only applies for Workshop 1.